SLASCONE/SLASCONE-demo-java/README.md

-# Licensing \& Analytics for Software and IoT Vendors
+# SLASCONE Java Licensing \& Analytics Sample

-This Java console sample demonstrates how to integrate the [SLASCONE API](https://api365.slascone.com/swagger/) for common licensing and analytics scenarios.
+This Java console sample demonstrates how to integrate the [SLASCONE API](https://api365.slascone.com/swagger/) for common licensing and analytics workflows.

 It includes examples for: